-Students at the University have the same rights and protections under the constitutions of the United States and the State of Michigan as other citizens.
-These rights include freedom of expression, press, religion and assembly.
+Students at the University of Michigan-Ann Arbor (the University) have the same rights and protections under the Constitutions of the United States and the State of Michigan as other citizens.
+These rights include freedom of expression, press, religion, and assembly.
 The University has a long tradition of student activism and values freedom of expression, which includes voicing unpopular views and dissent.
-As members of the University community, students have the right to express their own views, but must also take responsibility for according the same right to others.
+As members of the University community, students have the right to express their own views, and must also take responsibility for according the same right to others.

-Students have the right to be treated fairly and with dignity regardless of age, color, creed, disability, marital status, national origin or ancestry, race, religion, sex (including gender identity and gender expression), sexual orientation or veteran status.
+Students have the right to be treated fairly and with dignity regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status, and as revised in the University of Michigan Nondiscrimination Policy.
 The University has a long-standing tradition of commitment to pluralistic education.
-Accordingly, the University, through this Statement, will not discriminate on the basis of group status.
+Accordingly, the University, through this Statement of Student Rights and Responsibilities (the Statement), will not unlawfully discriminate on the basis of protected group status.

-Students have the right to be protected from capricious decision making by the University and to have access to University policies which affect them.
+Students have the right to be protected from capricious decision-making by the University and to have access to University policies which affect them.
 The University has an enduring commitment to provide students with a balanced and fair system of dispute resolution.
 Accordingly, this Statement will not deprive students of the appropriate due process protections to which they are entitled.
 This Statement is one of the University's administrative procedures and should not be equated with procedures used in civil or criminal court.

 Students also have a right to be educated about this Statement, and the University has a responsibility to provide education to students about the contents of this Statement.
 Students shall be made aware of their rights as outlined in this Statement, in addition to their responsibilities.
-Specifically, beginning in Winter 2017, the Division of Student Life must inform new students of the violations of this Statement and potential sanctions/interventions they may face if found responsible for violating this Statement.
+Specifically, the Division of Student Life will proactively inform new students of the Statement, including, sanctions/interventions they may face if found responsible for violating this Statement.

-The University's commitment to providing students appropriate dispute resolution avenues means that in addition to formal conflict resolution processes the University also provides informal, Adaptable Conflict Resolution pathways.
+The University's commitment to providing students appropriate dispute resolution avenues means that in addition to formal conflict resolution processes, the University also provides informal, adaptable conflict resolution pathways.
+Related procedures are outlined in VI.2.B.
+Adaptable Conflict Resolution.